evofan/electron-pixijs-typescript/README.md

 npm run build
 npm start
 ```
-You can also build your app to work on a web browser using
+You can also build your app to work on a web browser using.
-`npm run web`.
+`npm run web`

 Make Installer
 `npm i -g electron-builder`